a-vaan/startup/notes.md

 ### **JSX**: **JavaScript XML**
 - **What it is**: A syntax extension for JavaScript commonly used in React to describe the structure of UI components.
 It looks similar to HTML but allows embedding JavaScript expressions directly.
+- Does not combine CSS, HTML, and JavaScript
 - **Example**:
   ```jsx
   const element = <h1>Hello, World!</h1>;